Snowflake-Labs/sfquickstarts/site/sfguides/src/machine_learning_with_aws_autopilot/machine_learning_with_aws_autopilot copy.md

 ![](assets/asset_abstract_9.jpg)

 Taking advantage of ML technology usually requires a lot of infrastructure, a multitude of software packages and a small army of highly-skilled engineers building, configuring, and maintaining the complex environment.
-But what if you could take advantage of machine learning capabilities using SQL from end to end?
-Imagine if you or your analysts could build models and score datasets at scale without having to learn a new language (such as scala or python), without having to provision and manage infrastructure on prem or in a public cloud, and without the overhead of maintaining additional software packages (such as [scikit-learn](https://scikit-learn.org/), [TensorFlow](https://www.tensorflow.org/), [PyTorch](https://pytorch.org/), …).
+But what if you could take advantage of machine learning capabilities using SQL from end-to-end?
+Building a model and scoring datasets at scale without having to learn a new language, without having to provision and manage infrastructure, and without the overhead of maintaining additional software packages.
 How could that impact the bottom line of your business?
 The Snowflake/AWS Autopilot integration is exactly that.
-It combines the power of Snowflake to process data at scale with the managed AutoML feature in AWS called Autopilot.
+It combines the power of Snowflake to process data at near infinite scalability with the managed AutoML feature in AWS called Autopilot.

 In this blog post we will explore an end-to-end example of building a scalable process from data ingestion to scoring millions of data points in seconds using nothing but SQL.
 And even though the setup might look a bit complicated, it is completely script driven and only takes 3 simple steps.
 If you are only interested in the ML part of the post, just skip over the setup steps and start with section “Snowflake/Autopilot Integration”.